aycabta/bindot2braille/README.md

     ⠤⣼⡤⠄
     ⠰⠋⠳⠀

-and you can use interactive shell.
+and you can use ASCII interactive converter shell.

     $ text2braille
     YAPPY> hi